OHDSI/Broadsea/README.md

 With Atlas 2.12.0 and above, a new concept recommendation feature is available, based upon the [Phoebe project](https://forums.ohdsi.org/t/phoebe-2-0/17410 "Phoebe Project").
 Review and fill out Section 10 of the .env file to load the concept_recommended table needed for this feature into a Postgres hosted OMOP Vocabulary.

+### Ares

+To mount files prepared for Ares (see [Ares GitHub IO](https://ohdsi.github.io/Ares/ "Ares") on how to run the necessary DataQualityDashboard, Achilles, and AresIndexer functions), add your Ares data folder path to ARES_DATA_FOLDER in Section 11.
+By default, it will look for a folder at ./ares_data.

 ### HADES RStudio default login

 The credentials for the RStudio user can be established in Section 8 of the .env file.